reapit/foundations/src/docs/CODE_STYLE.md

   - Do we use a similar but different library for the same task elsewhere in the company?
 If so, use this library for developer familiarity and consistency.
   - Will this library impact significantly performance or bundle size eg Lodash or Moment?
 If so, consider carefully if it is necessary or if there is a better alternative.

-- We have two kinds of tests; Unit tests with Jest and e2e tests with Webdriver.
+- We have two kinds of tests; Unit tests with Jest and e2e tests with Cypress.
 For all new features an approprate level of test coverage is an implicit part of the feature definition.
   - For unit tests, the expectation is;
     - All functions / methods, especially utilities have i.o. tests, with internal conditional logic and edge cases tested.
     - All React templates have at least a snapshot, and any calls to action are tested to call their handlers with correct params.